-A common source of chronic ankle pain among athletes is anterior ankle impingement.
-This condition, sometimes called “footballer’s ankle,” causes pain in the front of the ankle joint.
-It’s caused by buildup of scar tissue or bone spurs, usually in response to an acute injury or chronic stress on the ankle.
+Anterior ankle impingement (anterior), sometimes called “footballer’s ankle,” is a common source of chronic ankle pain among athletes.
+It causes pain in the front of the ankle joint and is caused by a buildup of scar tissue or bone spurs, usually in response to an acute injury or chronic stress on the ankle.

 Ankle Impingement (Anterior) Causes, Symptoms & Treatment

-A common source of chronic ankle pain among athletes is anterior ankle impingement.
-This condition, sometimes called “footballer’s ankle,” causes pain in the front of the ankle joint.
-It’s caused by buildup of scar tissue or bone spurs, usually in response to an acute injury or chronic stress on the ankle.
+Anterior ankle impingement (anterior) is a common source of chronic ankle pain among athletes.
+This condition, sometimes called "footballer's ankle," causes pain in the front of the ankle joint.
+It's caused by a buildup of scar tissue or bone spurs, usually in response to an acute injury or chronic stress on the ankle.

 Overview